tim-peterson/videojs-playlist/README.md

 Video.js playlist
 ===================
 A video-js plugin to play multiple audio tracks or multiple videos.
+It is [one of a growing number of plugins](https://github.com/videojs/video.js/wiki/Plugins) for the awesome [video-js library](https://github.com/videojs/video.js)

 *Rationale:* The main goal in developing this plugin is to play **audio** files.
 Playing audio is possible with video-js either by swapping the ```<video>``` for an ```<audio>``` tag or by simply feeding audio tracks to the ```<video>``` tag.
 Both approaches have their pluses and minuses which are [documented here in video.js's issues.](https://github.com/videojs/video.js/issues/537?source=cc)